Nrjnicks/snake3D/README.md

 If player chooses Procedural level, an equilateral triangle (minimum sided polygon) is generated along with Snake head and two tails.
 After this a Fruit is instantiated at random position inside polygon.
 Snake is assigned with random velocity in 4 planar directions (up, down, left, right).
 Each time Snake eats a Fruit, another Fruit and an Obstacle are instantiated at two different random position inside the polygon and a tail is increased in Snake.
 Snake has to eat a predefined value of minimum number of fruits to eat to surpass any level.
 If snake eats equal to requirement, player has now option to jump to next level or continue playing this level.
 If player chooses to go next level, polygon with +1 side is generated cycle repeats endlessly.

+##Difficulty level
-Difficulty level: as the player moves from level 1 to next, difficult increases in both game types.
+As the player moves from level 1 to next, difficult increases in both game types.
 In Custom level, difficulty is increased in terms of number of obstacle and their position in playground.
 In Procedural level, difficulty is increased as area within the polygon is decreased, and thus random spawning of obstacles are more clustered.

 ##Geometry